alackles/CMSC-150-WT-23/_pages/guides/practice_exam-2.md

 - [ ] `Coin` class is implemented separately from `FlipCoin.java` program.
 - [ ] `flip()` is implemented as a class method, not a method in `FlipCoin.java`
 - [ ] A `Coin` object can be directly printed (e.g. `System.out.println(myCoin)` outputs either `H` or `T`).
+- [ ] The appropriate number of Coin objects are created for the problem statement; i.e., there are not more or fewer objects than necessary.
 - [ ] Arguments are handled via command line arguments
 - [ ] Program produces the correct output for valid integer inputs
 - [ ] Program has consistent style, spacing, and is well organized throughout